deckweiss/sveltekit-i18n/README.md

 | $t('app.day', { date: new Date(1997, 4, 22) })} | "Today is Thursday" |

 Date format symbols can be found [here](https://github.com/felixge/node-dateformat?tab=readme-ov-file#mask-options)

+## Contribution
+### Create a new release
+1. Update package version either by hand or with `pnpm version`.
+2. The commit message onto main must begin with `chore: release`